dragen1860/DARTS-PyTorch/README.md

 ## PyTorch 0.4.0 ~ 1.0.0 supported

+Currently Only the CNN exp. part has been adopted yet.

 ```python
 python train_search.py # search for optimized architecture
 python train.py --auxiliary --cutout # use seached architecture to optimize weights